 Geometric systematic uncertainty based on the positioning of the ETA, DT cap- sule, or components of ETA has the possibility to introduce systematic uncertainty.
 The NIF facility has rigid tolerances for positioning systems.
 It is assumed that the geometric uncertainty of this type is negligible.

 A related uncertainty that may arise is the configuration of the NIF chamber.
 The planned configuration may not be the exact experiment performed, which ultimately may require that this analysis is repeated post-experiment if large perturbations are seen.
 An example of a possible change is the addition of another experiment in the NIF target chamber.
-A first order assessment tested spheres of aluminum and lead
+A first-order assessment tested spheres of aluminum and lead

 simulating other experiments nearby showed that the total number of fissions for 2019 experiment can deviate by a few percent for medium to high Z experiments similar in size to ETA.
-Few experiments in the NIF chamber are as massive as the ETA, but all material in the chamber can cause backscattering and impact the solution to some degree.
+Few experiments in the NIF chamber are as massive as the ETA, but all material in the chamber can cause backscattering and effect the solution to some degree.

 Another source of systematic uncertainty is the neutron source itself, which is dif- ficult to characterize completely.
 The source strength of the NIF is a potentially large contribution to error from the expected results.
 However, this is an experimentally measurable quantity, and any increase or decrease in the number of source neutrons will produce a linear response in all of the data presented in this work.
 Therefore, the uncertainty in the source strength is not a large concern.

 A scoping study was performed to analyze the impact of the source energy dis- tribution on the results.
-The results are discussed further in Chapter 4; however, it is important to understand to what extent the source may impact the solution.
-A 14.03 MeV point source which was used for this work was compared to a 10.75 keV plasma temperature Appelbe derived point source centered at 14.06 MeV, a 14.06 MeV point source, the full NIF transported MCNP SSR, and the SCALE continuous energy results with the MCNP SSR mapped [77].
+The results are discussed further in Chapter 4; however, it is important to understand to what extent the source may have affected the solution.
+A 14.03 MeV point source that was used for this work was compared to a 10.75 keV plasma temperature Appelbe-derived point source centered at 14.06 MeV, a 14.06 MeV point source, the full NIF transported MCNP SSR, and the SCALE continuous energy results with the MCNP SSR mapped [77].
 The results for the comparison are shown in Figure 33.

-The comparison highlight a few key details that impact the solution set as a function of source neutron energy and inclusion of the room return.
-First, source distributions containing higher energy neutrons (Appelbe or 14.06 MeV) impacted the threshold reactions by as much as 2%.
-This is due to increasing cross-section for the threshold reactions at higher energy.
+The comparison highlights a few key details that affect the solution set as a function of source neutron energy and inclusion of the room return.
+First, source distributions containing higher energy neutrons (Appelbe or 14.06 MeV) affected the threshold reactions by as much as 2%.
+This is due to increasing cross section for the threshold reactions at higher energy.
 Second, the thermal reactions increased substantially by including the room return and scattering back from the DIM.
 The down-scattered neutrons have lower energy and contributed more to the total re-